What are The Epreuve Cantonales de Référence?

 By Liz McEwan

-Liz has worked as a teacher and student advisor for over 15 years both in the U.K and internationally.
-She now combines her work as a Client Manager for TutorsPlus with tutoring and writing for a number of expat publications.
+Liz is a teacher and student advisor.
+As well as working in the U.K, she has also had international roles in education.
+Now she combines her work as a Client Manager for TutorsPlus with writing for a number of expat publications.